kyranet/veza/PROTOCOL.md

 ## Structure

-The structure is divided in two key components: the `Server` and the `Client`, the server `open`s a `IPC`/`TCP` server and may `close` it eventually, while a `Client` can connect to and disconnect from them.
+The structure is divided in two key components: the `Server` and the `Client`, the server `open`s a `IPC`/`TCP` server and may `close` it eventually, while a `Client` can connect to and disconnect from them, whether Veza uses `IPC` or `IPC` is based on where the server is opened to, typically if a numeric port or an IP is passed, it will use `TCP`, and `IPC` when a path to a socket file is passed instead.

 Furthermore each `Client` has a collection of `ClientSocket`s, which are each server's sockets, and each `Server` has a collection of `ServerClient`s, which are each client's sockets.